 - Our technology

 We've all faced network coverage issues with our mobiles, especially in ground floor apartments, offices and large public facilities.
-Mobile phones struggle to penetrate walls and the new HQE standards accentuate this problem: for example, the glazing used in buildings meeting HQE standards must incorporate a metal film that acts like a Faraday cage (a metal structure that is impervious to electric or electromagnetic fields) and blocks the waves.
+Mobile phones struggle to penetrate walls and the new HQE standards accentuate this problem: for example, the glazing used in buildings meeting HQE standards must incorporate a metal film that acts like a Faraday cage (a metal structure that is impervious to electric or electromagnetic fields) and blocks radio waves.

-So WiFi is what drives smartphones, tablets, connected speakers and other connected objects.
+WiFi is what drives smartphones, tablets, connected speakers and other connected objects.
 The biggest hardware manufacturers, Google, Samsung, Apple and Amazon, etc., have put their money on WiFi because it is universal, powerful and economical (WiFi chips are inexpensive).

-"Since 2002, Wifirst has been a leader in innovative WiFi and Fibre connectivity solutions, trusted by thousands of customers across Europe to provide high quality robust networks."
+A leader in innovative WiFi and Fibre connectivity solutions since 2002, Wifirst is trusted by thousands of customers across Europe to provide high-quality, robust networks.